 Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 • On the left sidebar, scroll down and select "Developer settings."

-Or You can directly visit the GitHub OAuth Apps page.
+You can also directly visit the GitHub OAuth Apps page.
 Now you will get a webpage as shown below:

+Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide